geshu18/app/Getting-Started.md

 [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net) is an extensible analytics platform that monitors the performance and usage of your live ASP.NET Core web applications.

-> Visual Studio 2017 automatically configures ASP.NET Core web projects.
-Before following these manual steps, right-click your project in Solution Explorer and look for **Configure Application Insights** or **Add > Application Insights**.
+> **Visual Studio 2017 automatically configures ASP.NET Core web projects.** You probably don't need to follow these manual steps.
+Instead, right-click your project in Solution Explorer and look for **Configure Application Insights** or **Add > Application Insights**.
 [Learn more](https://docs.microsoft.com/azure/application-insights/app-insights-asp-net).

 Follow the details in this article to make the following changes: